Evaluating the X-Lib library automation system at Babcock University, Nigeria: a case study

 Osaniyi, Lanre (2010) Evaluating the X-Lib library automation system at Babcock University, Nigeria: a case study.
 Information Development, 26 (1). pp. 87-97.
 ISSN 0266-6669

 Full text is not in this repository.

 university libraries through an assessment of how it meets the current and future requirements of Babcock University Library.
 The current and future potential of X-Lib in Babcock University Library were examined using the R2ISC criteria.
 The criteria used to evaluate current potential included: the ability of Xlib to accommodate a large collection; ability to integrate the basic operations of acquisitions, cataloguing, and circulation; modular design; ease of use; ability to search and retrieve records by various fields; ability to produce end user

-|Research Areas:||Library and Student Support|
+|Research Areas:||A. > Library and Student Support|

-|Deposited On:||29 Mar 2010 13:20|
+|Date Deposited:||29 Mar 2010 13:20|